Blignaut24/NederLearn_V5/TESTING.md

 **Testing Summary**

-We did lots of different tests on NederLearn to make sure everything works well.
+We conducted extensive testing on NederLearn to ensure optimal functionality.
 Here's what we found:

 - All our code (HTML and CSS) passed the basic checks with no errors
-- The website works well on phones and computers, though we had some small image loading issues
+- The website is responsive across both mobile and desktop devices, though we encountered some minor image loading issues
-- We checked that the site is accessible for everyone.
-There were some color contrast warnings, but they don't affect how the site works
+- We conducted accessibility testing for universal access.
+There were some color contrast warnings, but they don't impact the site's functionality
-- Our automatic tests for things like creating posts and logging in all worked perfectly
+- Our automated tests for features like post creation and user authentication all passed successfully
-- Real people tested the website and gave us good feedback
+- User testing provided positive feedback
-- We made sure users can easily use all the features and find their way around the site
+- We verified that all features are easily accessible and the site navigation is intuitive

-Overall, NederLearn is working well and ready to use.
+Overall, NederLearn is functioning properly and ready for deployment.

 <p align="right">(<a href="#content">back to top</a>)</p><br>